Structure of the specialisation in Management Control

 The specialisation is a unique interdisciplinary study that provides a current and future-oriented management education.
 Through problem-based learning, students will learn how to understand and analyse value creation in companies, and how to increasing sustainable value creation through decisions, management and leadership.

-• give the students good analytical skills within fields such as strategic analysis, profitability analysis, financial statement analysis, investment analysis, valuation etc.
+• Good analytical skills in areas such as strategic analysis, profitability analysis, accounting analysis, investment analysis, valuation, etc.

-• give the students up-to-date knowledge of how different management tools can be used strategically to increase value creation in an enterprise in light of new technological possibilities and challenges
+• Updated knowledge on how various management tools can be used strategically to increase the company's value creation, in light of new technological opportunities and challenges.

-• provide opportunities for networking through learning and development both in and outside the classroom.
+• Opportunities to build networks for learning and development, both in and outside the teaching situation.

 • Learning outcome